-Since an unstressed membrane has no stiffness in the transverse direction, it is generally difficult to get an analysis to converge without taking special measures.
+Since an unstressed membrane has no stiffness in the transverse direction, it will generally be difficult to get an analysis to converge without taking special measures.
 One such method is shown in the second study: A spring foundation is added during initial loading, and is then removed.